 In the early 1990's Leonard founded the first formal coach-training program.
 He called it Coach University.
 Coach U as it came to be known, offered courses in coaching that were conducted live or via a series of conference calls often called “tele-classes”.
 No Skype, zoom or internet back then!

-I'm proud to say I trained with CoachU in 1998 to 2000, 200 hours of tele-classes, and later become a tele-class leader.
+I'm proud to say I trained with CoachU in 1998 to 2000, 200 hours of tele-classes, and later become a tele-class leader teaching other new coaches.

 Thomas Leonard died tragically young at 49, but CoachU remains today as one of the leading and most innovative and respected coaching schools.

 Leonard was also instrumental in founding the International Coach Federation an important component in the history of life coaching to this day.
 This worldwide body was the first to set and publish industry standards and ethics (you can check it out on their website) and provide independent credentialing of coaches and accreditation of coaching schools.

 When life coaching first hit the personal development scene, it was often presented vaguely and viewed cynically.

 People couldn't decide whether it was a credible profession or the latest dubious fad from the U.S.

 Now, the idea that a properly trained professional life coach can be a real asset to individuals and businesses, has gained worldwide acceptance.